bevelop/bevelop/README.md

 # Bevelop

 Bevelop is intended to be a set of productivity tools for developers.
+The first component I'm working is the File Watcher.

 # File Watcher

-This feature gives you notifications when someone starts changing a file in a git repo which you are also editing.
+This feature gives you notifications when someone starts changing a file in a git repo locally, which you are also editing.
 It also allows you to to a diff between your version and their version of the file.

 # How to Run